 The new admissions cycle for September 2022 entry will open in October 2021, and we recommend you check back for updates to course information.

-The course is designed not only to give you an insight into the science, mathematics and ‘art’ of how computers work, but more importantly will encourage you into a new way of thinking about the solutions to world problems.
+The course is designed not only to give you an insight into the science, mathematics and ‘art’ of how computers work, but more importantly will encourage a new way of thinking about the solutions to world problems.

-As well as introducing you to the world of computational thinking, the course will develop your problem solving skills, which can be applied throughout all of your subjects.
+As well as introducing you to the world of computational thinking, the course will develop your problem-solving skills, which can be applied throughout all of your subjects.

 Find your perfect course and secure your place